My garden is wilder than yours

 Her subjects live on their impulses in alluring, exotic landscapes.
 They are ambiguous with their relationship to power, violence, sensuality and each other.
 Wildlife and animals are an integral part of her practice, and her subjects are often depicted within the same plane as the flora and fauna.

-Posture Editions and Laura van are currently working together on a publication with recent still lifes by van.
+Posture Editions and Laura van (b.
+1957) worked on a publication with still lifes by van.
 The works, for which the artist uses only oils, are without photographic point of departure: they are the result of an inflection of what the artist observes on the table in his living and working space.
 They are therefore anecdotal-autobiographical in nature — a nature that is emphatically determined by the motorial and psychological intentions of the moment.